Southern Athabaskan languages: Family division

+The Southern Athabaskan languages spoken in Mexico are regulated by the Instituto Nacional de Lenguas Indígenas (INALI) and have the official status of national languages of Mexico.
+To revitalize the languages, the institute created a community based Language Planning Council with native speakers to establish and develop grammar rules and the normalization of the writing system, an official alphabet has been validated since then while other grammar topics are still in development.

 Phonology

 All Southern Athabaskan languages are somewhat similar in their phonology.
 The following description will concentrate on Western Apache.
 One can expect minor variations for other related languages (such as Navajo, Jicarilla, Chiricahua).

 Consonants

 Southern Athabaskan languages generally have a consonant inventory similar to the set of 33 consonants below (based mostly on Western Apache):